-Hidden in a not-so-quiet corner of Corvallis, Oregon, sits an old, perpetually freezing building with plain off-white walls and hardly any windows.
-Located at the very edge of Oregon State University’s campus, where busy students rush by on their way to and from classes, most pass by without any notice of this building.
+Hidden in a not-so-quiet corner of Corvallis sits an old, perpetually freezing building with plain off-white walls and hardly any windows.
+Located at the very edge of Oregon State University’s campus, where busy students rush by on their way to and from classes, most pass by without noticing the place.
 Yet, despite its humble appearance, one could argue that Wilkinson Hall marks its place on the map as the beating heart of OSU’s research program.

 OSU is turning its attention to a rapidly growing area of study: geographic information systems (GIS).
 GIS technologies have, in the past two decades, become ubiquitous and offer virtually infinite possible applications.
 For example, the uses of GIS technology range from global positioning systems in a smartphone to launching satellites to capture images of the Earth from space.
 These satellites are known as remote sensors, gathering data without being controlled os used hands on.
 The data from these eyes in the sky are what Peder Nelson, senior faculty research assistant at OSU, tries to decipher so that himself and others can understand what is happening on Earth, and his track record is impressive.